EthanSK/add-to-playlist-unique/README.md

 - Set up project with `npm install`
 - Copy the `.env.tpl` to a `.env` file, and replace all the fields with proper values
 - Run with `npm run build-and-run`
+- If it stops working, try getting a new refresh token

 ### Obtaining OAuth credentials